anishmss/bioinfo_intro_dlsu/chapters/intro_to_genomes/genomes.md

 Transposons are classified as Type/Class I (or a better name is **retrotransposons**) or Type/Class II (**DNA transposons**).
 A retrotransposon requires an RNA intermediate which is reverse-transcribed and integrated into the genome.
 This is a copy-and-paste mechanism.
 A transposon, on the other hand, is cut-and-pasted into a different location in the genome.
 Within these two classes too, there are subclasses and so on, and there are [efforts to catalog](https://www.dfam.org/home) these elements.

 Mobile genetic elements are present in virtually all eukaryotes.
+More here {cite}`Wells2020-ky`.

 They are also found in prokaryotes.
 In the case of bacteria, where it is easier to transfer DNA horizontally between two living bacterial cells (as opposed to vertically between parent and offspring), mobile genetic elements are blamed for carrying around anti-biotic resistance gene as their cargo, making the crisis of antibiotic resistance worse.

-More here {cite}`Wells2020-ky` and here {cite}`Partridge2018-iq`
+More here {cite}`Partridge2018-iq`.

+### What else is in there?
+If you look at the genome browser snapshot closely, towards the bottom it says that there are 655 tracks turned off.
+Why don't you go explore?

 ## References